Letter to Seller: Example + How to Write a Good One

 Connection

-A letter can be a great way to add value to your offer.
-It makes you more than just another name on a contract.
-Appropriately done, a letter can tip the odds of an accepted offer in the buyer’s favor.
+A persuasive offer letter can be a great way to add value to your offer, and make you more than just another name and number on a contract.
+Appropriately done, a letter can tip the odds in the buyer’s favor.
+But providing too much information or acting too excited about the house can be risky.

 Better real estate agents at a better rate